 - Ascend Pan-Asian Leaders: Ascend is the largest, non-profit Pan-Asian organization for business professionals in North America.
 Ascend offers robust professional development and career enhancement programs designed to cultivate Pan-Asian talent.
-In addition, the National Association of Asian MBAs (NAAMBA), Ascend’s national organization for MBA professionals and students, fosters Competent, Committed, Competitive, and Collaborative global MBA leaders to fulfill diverse talent pipelines.
-Ascend Foundation‘s research provides the basis to the development of our leadership and development programs.

 - Asian American Economic Development Enterprises, Inc. (AAEDE): AAEDE is dedicated to economic self-help for Asian Americans and others.
 Its activities include workshops and seminars, business assistance for beginning and fledgling enterprises, access to funding for growing ventures, information support for the business community, advocacy for small minority firms and individualized career consultation.